 Iskon Temple :

 Iskon Temple is located on Silchar College Road, which is in the centre of the city.
 Dedicated to Lord Krishna and built and maintained by ISKCON (International Society for Krishna Consciousness), this temple is a popular tourist attraction in the region.
 The temple is known for its marvellous architecture and serene surroundings.
 Devotees from different parts of the world visit this temple to seek blessings.
-The festivals of Janmashtami and Durga Puja are celebrated here in full swing and attract devotees from across the globe.
+The festivals of Janmashtami and Durga Puja celebrated here in full swing and attract devotees from across the globe.

 Chatla lake :

-The Chatlaย Wetland (Chatla)ย is a seasonalย wetlandย located inย Cachar districtย in the Indian state ofย Assam.
-During the winter season rice cultivationย is done.
+The Chatla Wetland (Chatla) is a seasonal wetland located in Cachar district in the Indian state of Assam.
+During the winter season rice cultivation is done.
 From March onward this land fills with water and becomes a lake.
 Chatla is known for its fishery and produces fish for all districts in Assam.
 Chatla produces all types of fish and the specialty of Chatla is its Bhujia fish, Tangra fish.

-Bhuvan Mahadev Temple :
+Bhuvan Mahadev Temple (Bhuvan Pahar):

-This ancient temple perched on top of Bhuvan Hill is an architectural marvel nestled in natureโ€™s arms.
+This ancient temple perched on top of Bhuvan Hill is an architectural marvel nestled in natureโs arms.
 This temple has idols of Lord Shiva along with Goddess Parvati.
 People go to this temple all the time, but during Shivratri, there are even more people.
 To get to the temple, you have to walk up the hill through really pretty surroundings.
 The temple is in a great spot because you can see a beautiful valley from there, and it makes you feel happy.

 Also Read : Additional SP of Cachar Suspended over APSC Exam Scandal